jlmelville/smallvis/docs/opt.md

 The L-BFGS implementation is from the [mize](https://cran.r-project.org/package=mize) package.
 The memory size is 5, and a loose Wolfe line search was used with the More-Thuente method.
 These are pretty standard settings.
-It should be noted that the L-BFGS method

 ## Settings